AmitM30/react-native-typescript-boilerplate/README.md

 |  Nov '19 | 2.26.2 | 0.59.10 |  | Maintenance |
 |  Mar '19 | 2.13.1 | 0.58.6 | 16.8.4 |

+## Sponsor

+I will keep supporting the projects that I have open sourced.
+If you have used any of my projects, for yourself or your business, I'd love your support through Github [sponsors](https://github.com/sponsors/AmitM30).
+You can also try to convince your employer to sponsor as a business.

 ## Introduction

 Jumpstart building robust apps using React Native and TypeScript with most commoly needed tools already setup.
 Just `yarn install` and get going from respective IDEs.